 Practice Facility Enhancements

-Hazeltine’s already magnificent practice area is received a subtle, and important makeover.
-In 2021 a new strip of outdoor practice turf was added to the driving range which will be used for non-member golf events and during the shoulder seasons when the natural turf is not available for use.
+Hazeltine’s already magnificent practice area received a subtle, and important makeover.
+In 2021, a new strip of outdoor practice turf was added to the driving range which will be used for non-member golf events and during the shoulder seasons when the natural turf is not available for use.
 In addition, the primary member practice tees at the north end of the driving range have been reconstructed and will be used on an alternating basis.
 These new surfaces and patterns of use will ensure the best possible practice conditions for our members for the foreseeable future.